October is Cybersecurity Awareness Month

 Your help is crucial

-By becoming aware of possible threats and vulnerabilities, you can help protect yourself as well as Toronto Metropolitan University.
+By becoming aware of possible threats and vulnerabilities, you can help protect yourself as well as TMU.
 Here are some important things you can do:

 - Know the common traits of phishing emails and how to report and delete them.